MartinWalchshofer/ioiopype/README.md

 - Operation - Adds, Subtracts, Multiplies, Divides or applies a matrix multiplication
 - Serialize - Serialized data into json or xml strings
 - Deserialize - Deserializes XML or JSON serialized data

+### IMU
+- MovementDetector - Uses Accelerometer and Gyroscope inputs to detect movement
+- ComplementaryFilter - Applies a complementary filter to estimate postition in space (not finished yet)

 ## ONodes
 - Constant - forwards constant data with a defined sampling rate